VeronikaSukhonos/chronos/README.md

 Write `app-dev` to run the development build and `app-prod` to run the production build (PRODUCTION BUILD WAS NOT TESTED YET).

-In development build, you can change files both in `backend` and `frontend` directories (except Docker-related files like Dockerfile), and servers will be restarted automatically.
+In the development build, you can change files both in `backend` and `frontend` directories (except Docker-related files like Dockerfile), and servers will be restarted automatically.

 ### Run the app